jsohlendorff/continuous_time_LTMLE/article.typ

 However, for simplicity of presentation, we use the static observation plan $pi^*_k = 1$ for all $k = 0, dots, K-1$, and the methods we present can easily be extended to more complex treatment regimes and contrasts.
-We that this corresponds to the intervention considered in
+This corresponds to the interventions considered in
-@rytgaardContinuoustimeTargetedMinimum2022, albeit we
+@rytgaardContinuoustimeTargetedMinimum2022.
-work with a specific _version_ of the intervention.
+//, albeit we

-Note that alternatively,
+//work with a specific _version_ of the intervention.

-if we do not want to limit ourselves to $K$ events, we can interpret the target parameter $Psi_tau^(g) (P)$ as the counterfactual cumulative incidence function of the event of interest $y$ at time $tau$, when the intervention enforces treatment as part of the $K-1$ first events.
+If we do not want to limit ourselves to $K$ events, we can interpret the target parameter $Psi_tau^(g) (P)$ as the counterfactual cumulative incidence function of the event of interest $y$ at time $tau$, when the intervention enforces treatment as part of the $K-1$ first events.